MyAudiS4.com provides a channel for me to discuss topics related to the Audi B5 S4 which I understand could influence readers of this site.

 If that ever occurs I’ll be sure to mention the FTC Guidelines related to endorsing products, though I expect this is the only instance that I’ll ever have to mention the FTC on this site.

-I am going to give a shot at Google AdSense since testing these parts is expensive.
+I am going to give a shot at Google AdSense and VigLinks since testing these parts is expensive.
 How well that goes may be reflected in the direction that my testing takes.

 So why is there now a Disclosure Policy?